 The authors state that the one thing that seems to lower cannabis concentrations is drinking beer immediately after smoking.
 Doing this appears to lower THC concentrations one hour after dosing.
 However, this is not much use if you are considering whether you are fit to drive.
 Adding alcohol into the mix will only make things worse.

 There is no evidence that fasting, exercising, or increasing your fluid intake significantly affects the levels of THC or THC-COOH in your saliva.

 Final Thoughts on How Long Weed Stays in Your Saliva

-Drug tests may be carried out by your employer routinely or following an accident.
+Drug tests may be carried out by your employer routinely or following a motor vehicle accident.
 You could also be stopped for a roadside test if the police have reason to believe you are driving under the influence.
 If you ever find yourself in any doubt about your ability to operate machinery or drive safely after using marijuana, play it safe.
-Not only could you pose a risk to yourself and others, but if your saliva tests positive for weed, you could find yourself in a whole world of trouble.
+Not only could you pose a risk to yourself and others, but if your saliva tests positive for THC, you could find yourself in a whole world of trouble.